 In 2009, the club enjoyed a successful live ‘webcast’, in which the commentary from the circuit was broadcast on the Internet, courtesy of Radio LeMans.
 There was also a live timing screen, live on-board footage from one of the cars, and a static camera mounted in the pitlane – all viewable via this website.
 In 2010 the coverage was improved, including professional production, more circuit cameras, and a roaming pitlane camera.
 The webcast also featured Twitter updates and emails to the commentators’ studio.
 We aim to improve upon the broadcast year on year.

-At the circuit, the club provides commentary and music throughout the 24hours of the race, via 87.7 Radio Fine Print.
-Bring an FM radio with you to the circuit, and never be out of touch with what’s happening in the race!
+At the circuit: The club provides live commentary throughout the 24 hours of the race, on 87.7fm 24 Hour Race Radio – bring an FM radio with you to the circuit, and never be out of touch with what’s happening in the race!

 For more information about getting to Snetterton circuit, camping or hotel information, history of the circuit, tickets, and much more, go to the official website page: http://www.snetterton.co.uk/